AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 [Complete Selector Specification](A complete list of selectors in the Selectors Level 3 specification.)

 ### Style Units
 There is measure there is unit.
-Unit makes number meaningful.
+Unit makes numbers meaningful.